Klosmi/html-basics/JS-basic.md

 Here's an example, when our code is NOT nice, deeply nested → complicated:
 - eg.:
-    *Here we are imitating a request, which somitmes it works, somitems it doesn't.*
+    *Here we are imitating a request, which sometimes it works, sometimes it doesn't.*
     *We have 2 callbacks.
-One for when the request works, one when it doesn't.*
+1 for when the request works, 1 when it doesn't.*

     *It can get ugly, when we want to do something when it works or not, so we start nesting other callbacks.*